github/developer.github.com/content/v3/orgs/members.md

 <div class="alert">
   <p>
-    The Team Memberships API is currently available for developers to preview.
+    The Organization Admins Pre-release API is currently available for developers to preview.
     During the preview period, the API may change without notice.
     Please see the <a href="/changes/2014-11-10-organization-admin-pre-release-preview/">blog post</a> for full details.
   </p>

   <p>
     To access the API during the preview period, you must provide a custom <a href="/v3/media">media type</a> in the <code>Accept</code> header:
-    <pre>application/vnd.github.the-wasp-preview+json</pre>
+    <pre>application/vnd.github.moondragon-preview+json</pre>
   </p>
 </div>